-Many options for elective courses are listed but other courses may be substituted at the discretion of the certificate coordinators, academic advisor, and Distance Coordinator.
+Many options for elective courses are listed but other courses may be substituted at the discretion of the Distance Education coordinator.
 The coursework used to satisfy a certificate MAY NOT be used to count toward another certificate.
+Courses from another institution will not be accepted towards a certificate.

-Course availability can be accessed on the Department of Entomology & Nematology Course Descriptions webpage.
-Course syllability can be individual course pages.
+Course availability can be accessed on the Department of Entomology & Nematology web page under Course Offerings.
+Course syllabi are linked to the course numbers on this page.